 A common misconception is that in order to get a good quality mattress, you need to spend thousands of dollars, which is simply not the case to find the best mattress.
-It is, however, important to get a mattress that is within what you can afford and aligns with what you prioritize in a mattress, whether that be price, materials, or special features.
+It is, however, important to get a mattress that is within your means and aligns with what you prioritize in a mattress, whether that be price, materials, or special features.

-Not all mattresses are created equal, but we've broken down the average price points we typically see with the different types of mattresses.
+Not all mattresses are created equal, but we've broken down the average price points we typically see with the different types of mattresses, to manage your expectations on the price of a mattress.

 Note, with the exception of Casper ($1,695), the majority of these brands were only available online.